|

 for phone color coding, 'ring' is red/yellow/blue.
 In CAT5 color coding,

-'ring' is always the 'solid' color (blue/orange/green/grown/gray).
+'ring' is always the 'solid' color (blue/orange/green/brown/gray).

 So in the photo to the right, the CAT5 'ring' (solid colors